 In March 2008, Siliconix and Tower entered into an amended and restated foundry agreement (the "2008 agreement").
-Pursuant to the 2008 agreement, Tower will continue to manufacture wafers covered by the 2004 agreement, but at lower quantities and at lower prices, through 2009.
-Tower will also begin manufacturing wafers for other product lines acquired as part of the PCS acquisition through 2012, pending a scheduled technology transfer.
+Pursuant to the 2008 agreement, Tower continued to manufacture wafers covered by the 2004 agreement, but at lower quantities and at lower prices, through 2009.
+Tower also manufactures wafers for other product lines acquired as part of the PCS acquisition through 2012.
 Siliconix must pay for any short-fall in the reduced minimum order quantities specified under the 2008 agreement through the payment of penalties equal to unavoidable fixed costs.
 Additionally, as contemplated, Siliconix agreed to forgive the balance of the 2004 advance and paid a \$2.5 million contract termination charge.